 It still doesn’t mean that you can’t get some decent looking images with this camera as you do get better quality lenses than those zoom lenses fixed on many compact cameras.
 It’s obvious from the very beginning that the Pentax Q-S1 shouldn’t be taken too seriously and that it’s a different kind of camera for the different type of people.
 Stay with us as we take a deeper look into its essence and uncover its true potential and place in the camera market.

 Pentax Q-S1 may be small, but it feels very solidly built for a camera of its size.
-Its body is made out of quality plastic with a faux leather part that covers the front of the camera giving it more grip and a touch of style.
+Its body is made out of quality plastic with a faux leather part that covers the front of the camera giving it more grip and a touch of style which is common to most cameras like Fujifilm X M1 for that matter.
 You can even choose from 40 different color combinations and really find one that really suits your style.
 The camera itself feels quite good in the hand and is very comfortable to shoot with despite its size.
 There isn’t a lot of manual controls on the Q-S1, but there is still enough to prevent you from going through the menus all the time and constantly looking at the screen to adjust something.
 Let’s start with the front of the camera.
 Here we find two dials.
 One of them is a fake dial that is just here to provide a better grip and the other one is a four-stage dial.
 You can assign a different task to each of the four positions.
 You can set it to active different picture effects and styles, turn the ND filter on, enable focus peaking, choose a different aspect ratio and so on.
 It’s really a smart way of gaining a quick access to some of your favorite secondary functions.

 Looking at the back of the camera you’ll find a pretty traditional layout of buttons with all of them located on the right side and none on the left.
 These are the exposure compensation button, direct record button, info and menu buttons and the four-way navigational pad that also has four different functions assigned to it (ISO, flash control, white balance and the timer).
 Lastly, on the top of the camera, you’ll find the flash slider that pops out the flash unit out of the body, a playback button for accessing the gallery and the shutter button.
 You can also find two dials; one is the main mode dial and the other is a secondary dial that performs various different tasks in each of the different modes you are currently in.
 So, the Q-S1 is actually equipped quite well in this regard when you take into account its size.
 Now, onto the screen.
 It’s a decent screen in terms of picture quality, but it lacks a better resolution.
 This is evident in everything from going through the menus to viewing photos in the gallery.
 It seems this was a measure to keep the cost down as there is no reason there shouldn’t be at least a 920,000 dot display included.
 At least the screen is quite bright when viewed outdoors.
 The menus themselves consist of a balanced combination of graphics and text and every setting can be found in its most logical place, so we have no complaints in this regard.